koalacoding/e_commerce/README.md

 * After clicking on a search bar result, the search bar value is now reinitialized.
 * Added the product's image in showBasket.
 * Added a button to confirm the command in the bottom of showBasket.
+* Added the basket total in a bar in the bottom of /basket/showBasket/showBasket.php.

 ## To do.
 * Add a mouse pointer when hovering over product's image or name in the products list.
 * When deleting a product in the basket, also update the bottom total basket price.
-* Add the basket total in a bar in the bottom of showBasket.
+* Enhance the ui-spinner margin-right in /products/show_products_list/show_products_list.php.